 - MAE 433 Automatic Control Systems

 - MAE 3X1 Flight Dynamics

-- MAE 321 Engineering Design (AY 21-22 will move to Spring)

 - CEE 361 Matrix Structural Analysis and Intro to Finite Element Methods

 - N.T.E.

-(Note: Either MAE 331 Aircraft Flight Dynamics -or- MAE 341 Space Flight - Aircraft or Space Flight must be completed in their respective sequence for credit.
-If MAE 331 is elected MAE 335 should be taken concurrently and prior to MAE 426.)
+Note: Either MAE 331 Aircraft Flight Dynamics -or- MAE 341 Space Flight - Aircraft or Space Flight must be completed in their respective sequence for credit.
+If MAE 331 is elected, MAE 335 should be taken concurrently and prior to MAE 426.
+MAE 206 is a prerequisite for MAE 3X1.